Angel Blue

-Angel Joy Blue (born May 3, 1984), is an American opera soprano.
+Angel Joy Blue (born May 3, 1984) is an American soprano.
 She won the Grammy Award for Best Opera Recording for the Metropolitan Opera production of Porgy and Bess in the 63rd Annual Grammy Awards.

 Her voice has been recognized for its shining and agile upper register, "smoky" middle register, beautiful timbre, and ability to switch from a classical to a contemporary sound.
 She has performed internationally and won numerous awards including a Grammy Award, Operalia and Miss Hollywood.
-According to family lore, her father Sylvester predicted her to be "the next Leontyne Price" when she was born.
+According to family lore, when she was born her father, Sylvester, predicted that she would be "the next Leontyne Price".

 Education

-Blue received a Bachelor of Music from the University of Redlands in 2005 and a Master of Music degree in Opera Performance from UCLA in 2007.
-She is an alumna of the Los Angeles County High School for the Arts where she studied voice and classical piano.
-She was a member of the Domingo-Thornton Young Artist Program at Los Angeles Opera from 2007/2009.
-Blue was a member of the Artistas de la Academia del Palau de les Arts from 2009 to 2010, under Maestros Alberto Zedda, Lorin Maazel, and Zubin Mehta.
+Blue earned a Bachelor of Music degree from the University of Redlands in 2005, and a Master of Music degree in Opera Performance from UCLA in 2007.
+She is an alumna of the Los Angeles County High School for the Arts, where she studied voice and classical piano.
+She was a member of the Domingo-Thornton Young Artist Program at Los Angeles Opera from 2007 to 2009.
+Blue was a member of Artistas de la Academia del Palau de les Arts from 2009 to 2010, under Maestros Alberto Zedda, Lorin Maazel, and Zubin Mehta.

 Pageants

 Blue is a former model and beauty queen.
 She was the first African-American to hold the title of Miss Apple Valley, California.
-She has held titles such as Miss Hollywood 2005, and 1st runner up to both Miss California 2006 and Miss Nevada 2007 and finished 2nd runner up at Miss California 2005.
+She was crowned Miss Hollywood in 2005, and she was 2nd runner up at the Miss California contest that same year.
+Blue was the 1st runner up to both Miss California in 2006 and Miss Nevada in 2007.

 Career

-She has performed lead roles and as a featured soloist at the Metropolitan Opera, Teatro alla Scala, Royal Opera House, Vienna State Opera, Canadian Opera Company (Toronto), Los Angeles Opera, San Francisco Opera, Walt Disney Concert Hall, the Colburn School, Royce Hall, the Staples Center, Theater an der Wien, Frankfurt Opera, Munich Philharmonic, Berlin Philharmonic, Israeli Philharmonic, Auditorio Nacional de Música, Seoul Arts Center.
+Blue has performed lead roles and as a featured soloist at the Metropolitan Opera, Teatro alla Scala, Royal Opera House, Vienna State Opera, Canadian Opera Company (Toronto), Los Angeles Opera, San Francisco Opera, Walt Disney Concert Hall, the Colburn School, Royce Hall, the Staples Center, Theater an der Wien, Frankfurt Opera, Munich Philharmonic, Berlin Philharmonic, Israeli Philharmonic, Auditorio Nacional de Música, and Seoul Arts Center.